 - Q: If someone plays Rock-Paper-Scissors Showdown out of their Draw 3 Play 2 mini-hand, and loses, do they lose the mini-hand, or their main hand?

 - Q: What cards have effects that include ending my turn immediately if I play/use them?

 - Q: For Today’s Special, does it have to be a holiday you celebrate yourself, or could it be any recognized holiday?

-- Q: Some rules say things about “when discarded”.
+- Q: Some cards say things about “when discarded”.
 If I use Zap A Card, the card isn’t discarded, it’s just no longer in play.
 Isn’t that the same thing in this case?

 - Q: If I have Love, and some other Keepers, can I just discard them to win with All You Need Is Love?

 - Q: For Rock-Paper-Scissors Showdown, do we throw three times, and if it’s a tie then nobody loses cards?

 - Q: Do Poor Bonus and Rich Bonus contradict each other, such that only one can be in play at a time?

 - Q: Meta Rules says they are played at the beginning of a game.
 Do you pull those out and deal separately?

 - Q: If two players are tied to win with Ten Cards In Hand, and then a third player gets more than either of them, does the third player win?